Giorgia Meloni: Foreign issues

 A critic of China, Meloni is a supporter of closer ties between Italy and Taiwan.
 She is a controversial figure in Croatia due to her Italian irredentist statements in which she claimed Dalmatia and Istria, and for being opposed to Croatian entry into the EU due to the unresolved dispute concerning properties of exiled Italians after World War II from these two Croatian regions.

 In 2018, she said that Iran and Lebanese militant group Hezbollah were protectors of Syrian Christians in the Syrian civil war.
 She condemned "another massacre of children in Gaza" during the 2014 Gaza War between Israel and the Palestinian militant group Hamas, but later changed her stance and became a supporter of closer relations with Israel.
-However, unlike Matteo Salvini, she is opposed to moving the Italian embassy to Israel from Tel Aviv to Jerusalem, opposed the Rafah offensive during the ongoing Gaza war, and is supportive of a two-state solution.
+Unlike Matteo Salvini, she is opposed to moving the Italian embassy to Israel from Tel Aviv to Jerusalem, opposed the Rafah offensive during the ongoing Gaza war, and is supportive of a two-state solution.
 After the 2023 Israeli invasion of Gaza, she reversed her pro-Israel stance and imposed a full arms embargo on Israel.

-Meloni has not apologized to African nations for wrongs committed during the Italian colonial period, but is vocally critical of the legacy of the French colonial empire in Africa, arguing that France continues to exploit its former colonies through the CFA franc.
+Meloni has not apologised to African nations for wrongs committed during the Italian colonial period, but is vocally critical of the legacy of the French colonial empire in Africa, arguing that France continues to exploit its former colonies through the CFA franc.

+Though previously known to be on good terms with U.S. President Donald Trump, which even included her being the only European leader to attend his second inauguration in January 2025, Meloni and Trump came into conflict in April 2026 due to their disputes over both Trump's criticism of Pope Leo XIV, which included him posting on social media an AI image of him as a Jesus-like figure, and his handling of the 2026 Iran War, with Trump lashing out at Meloni and, among other things, calling her "much different than I thought."